Data source: SQL

 )

-The second parameter can take the name of one of the fields.
-In this case, the method will directly return the value of this field.
+The second parameter may contain a field name.
+In that case, the method directly returns the value of that field.

 Example: